geocoder-php/Geocoder/README.md

 **Geocoder** is a library which helps you build geo-aware applications.
 It provides an abstraction layer for geocoding manipulations.

-The library is splitted in two parts: `HttpAdapter` and `Provider`.
+The library is splitted in two parts: `HttpAdapter` and `Provider`:

 `HttpAdapter`s are responsible to get data from remote APIs.
 Currently, there is one adapter for [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for issuing HTTP requests.

 `Provider`s contain the logic to extract useful information.
 Currently, there are two providers for the following APIs: